AlmaCuevas/BrainCommand/README.md

 [MIT License](https://github.com/AlmaCuevas/BrainCommand/blob/main/LICENSE)

 ## 8. Thanks
-Special thanks to:
+For supervising the project:
 * PhD.
 Luz Maria Alonso Valerdi
 * PhD.
 Alejandro Antonio Torres García
 * PhD.
 Luis Alberto Muñoz Ubando
-For supervising the proyect.

-And thanks to:
+For supporting the project, making it possible, thanks to:
 * ITESM
 * CONAHCYT
 * Neurotechs

-For supporting the project, making it possible.
+Thanks to all the collaborators on Neurotechs of the Brain-Computer Research Project.